jharveyb/kit-dsn-archival/README.md

 The data format is at the bottom of [this](https://www.dsn.kastel.kit.edu/bitcoin/data.html) page.
 We could import some time range of data (1 month?) into a tool like DuckDB, and then export the table as compressed Parquet.
-This could provide better compression than just running ZSTD over a file that's a concatenation of the raw JSON data from each day.
+This could provide more space savings than just running ZSTD over a file that's a concatenation of the raw JSON data from each day.